sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 ...A person whose magic still surged through you.

 "How the--?!"
-Undyne whirled around, spotting you behind the other two monsters.
+Undyne whirled around, spotting you behind the other two monsters who also turned to stare at you, shocked.
 Her spear was buried in the wood of the cabinet, causing it to splinter.
 "Get BACK here and DIE!"

 ---